Gongylonema pulchrum: Case studies

 There was a 1916 infection reported in a 16-year-old girl from Mississippi.
 She presented with gastrointestinal pain, vomiting and a low fever (101.5 F).
 She complained of a sensation of a worm moving around her lower lip, but was disregarded by her physician.
 As she continued to complain, the physician examined her mouth, and discovered the outline of a worm.
-He extracted the worm with a sewing needle, and the child’s complaints stopped and she appeared to have no further symptoms of parasite infection.
+He extracted the worm with a sewing needle, and the child's complaints stopped and she appeared to have no further symptoms of parasite infection.

 In 2013, the first case of human gongylonemosis was reported in France.
 The patient, a healthy 48-year-old man felt the presence of a moving, worm-like organism in his mouth.
 Initially, the patient would occasionally feel, but not see, this mass at different sites: cheek, palate, gums and internal surface of the lower lip.
 The sensation would subside after several hours without leaving any visible lesions and without being accompanied by any associated localized or generalized symptoms.
 The patient had no medical history.
 He was a resident of Alsace, France, and had not travelled abroad.
 He reported not to have changed his lifestyle, especially not his diet, in the recent past.
 He also had no knowledge of having accidentally ingested an intermediate insect host.
 He consulted a doctor and all results of the clinical examination fell within the normal range.
 Haematology investigation revealed no abnormalities, particularly no elevated eosinophil count, and no microfilariae were seen using stained blood films; the filariasis serology was negative.
 No medical treatment was initiated.
 After 3 weeks of migration, the thread-like worm installed itself on the inner surface of the lower lip, allowing the patient to extract it by tongue pressure firstly, then using his fingers.
 He placed the parasite in alcohol and submitted it to a medical laboratory.

+The parasite was the subject of a 2017 episode of the science documentary series Monsters Inside Me.
+Jonathan Allen, a biology professor and researcher at the College of William & Mary, extracted the parasite alive from his own mouth and sent it for genetic testing after recognizing that it was not a parasite common to the United States; he is only the thirteenth known infected human in the country.
+Once he realized the lack of documentation of gongylonema infections in scientific literature, he and a colleague conducted further tests together with scientists from the Eastern Virginia Medical School and co-authored a paper published in the American Journal of Tropical Medicine and Hygiene documenting the study.
+Such is the rarity of human gongylonemosis that Allen's doctor failed to recognize the parasite, which Allen noted was due to so few documented cases in medical literature worldwide and the difficulty in diagnosing the infection due to its mild symptoms.